Shell, Chevron and Petrobras weigh Guyana oil auction bids -sources

 GRAPHIC-Blocks on offer for Guyana's 2023 licensing roundhttps://graphics.reuters.com/GUYANA-OIL/CONFERENCE/gkplwdeddvb/

-(Reporting by Sabrina Valle and Marianna Parraga; additional reporting by Marta Nogueira in Rio de Janeiro; Editing by David Gregorio)
+(Reporting by Sabrina Valle and Marianna Parraga; additional reporting by Marta Nogueira in Rio de Janeiro; Editing by David Gregorio and Tomasz Janowski)

 ((sabrina.valle@tr.com | Twitter: @sabrinavalle))